bezlio/bezlio-apps/roles/sales-rep/README.md

 * Accounts View - Allow a sales rep to see all of their assigned customers account information.
 * Map View - See all assigned customers location and distance from a sales rep current location.
 * Trip Planner - Map View with the ability to add and navigate multiple locations.
+* Generic Queries - This folder contains generic queries organized by ERP or system that can be used within a variety of templates to visualize data.
+See the section README for more details: https://github.com/bezlio/bezlio-apps/tree/master/roles/sales-rep/_generic-queries
   ##### The following work with the selected account from the Accounts View:
 * Attachments View - See associated doc, pdf and txt files.
 * CRM Calls View - See and record CRM calls.